#NicoletKnows Accident & Injury Law

 However, some fractures are more serious and never fully heal.
 When bones shatter or are broken all the way through, the patient may experience chronic pain, decreased joint motion, muscle weakness and reduced flexibility.

-At Nicolet Law Office, we understand the complex nature of bone fractures.
+At Nicolet Law Accident & Injury Lawyers, we understand the complex nature of bone fractures.
 We evaluate the extent of these fractures and seek compensation to cover the current and long-term expenses associated with the injury.

 Schedule a free consultation with one of our attorneys to learn about your legal options.